Fractional Newton-Raphson Method Accelerated with Aitken's Method: Fractional Calculus

-Unlike the fractional derivative of Caputo, the fractional derivative of R-L does not allow for a physical interpretation to the problems with initial condition because its use induces initial fractional conditions, however the fact that this derivative does not cancel the constants for $\alpha$, with $\alpha\notin \nset{N}$, allows to obtain a \com{spectrum} of the behavior of the constants for different orders of the derivative, which is not possible with conventional calculus.
+Unlike the Caputo fractional derivative, the R-L fractional derivative does not allow for a physical interpretation to the problems with initial condition because its use induces fractional initial conditions, however the fact that this derivative does not cancel the constants for $\alpha$, with $\alpha\notin \nset{N}$, allows to obtain a \com{spectrum} of the behavior of the constants for different orders of the derivative, which is not possible with conventional calculus.